Tribal Health Improvement Program (T-HIP) Manual

 This edition has three search options.

-1. Search the whole manual.
-Open the Complete Manual pane.
+- Search the whole manual.
+Open the Complete Manual tab.
 From your keyboard press the Ctrl and F keys at the same time.
 A search box will appear.
-Type in a descriptive or key word (for example "Denials".
-The search box will show all locations where denials discussed in the manual.
+Type in a descriptive or key word (for example "Denials").
+The search box will show all locations where denials are discussed in the manual.

-2. Search by Chapter.
-Open any Chapter tab (for example the "Billing Procedures" tab).
+- Search by chapter.
+Open any chapter tab (for example the "Billing Procedures" tab).
 From your keyboard press the Ctrl and F keys at the same time.
 A search box will appear.
-Type in a descriptive or key word (for example "Denials".
-The search box will show where denials discussed in just that chapter.
+Type in a descriptive or key word (for example "Denials").
+The search box will show where denials are discussed in just that chapter.

-3. Site SearchSearch the manual as well as other documents related to a particular search term on the Montana Healthcare Programs Site Specific Search page.
+- Site search.
+Search the manual as well as other documents related to a particular search term on the Site Specific Search page.

-Updated 04/12/2022
+Updated 06/26/2024

 Complete Tribal Health Improvement (T-HIP) Manual

 To print this manual, right click your mouse and choose "print".
 Printing the manual material found at this website for long-term use is not advisable.
-Department Policy material is updated periodically and it is the responsibility of the users to check and make sure that the policy they are researching or applying has the correct effective date for their circumstances.
+Department Policy material is updated periodically, and it is the responsibility of the users to check and make sure that the policy they are researching or applying has the correct effective date for their circumstances.

 Update Log